HiPhish/info.vim/HACKING.rst

 options set.

-The meat and bones of info.vim
+The meat and bones of Info.vim
 ##############################

 With the technicalities out of the way let's focus on the actual plugin.
 I will